ivogeorg/jitt/design-spike-2.md

 # Workflows

-_Notes: Workflows showd translate into detailed UI specs._
+_Notes: Workflows should translate into detailed UI specs, e.g. a mesh of views._

 1. Pre-meeting warmup questions and instructor review and digest.
 2. Real-time in-class questions with automatic answer digest.